 The Fiscal Officer shall act as, or in conjunction with, the treasurer of the corporation and shall have custody of the cash, securities, and other assets of the corporation.
 The fiscal officer shall receive contributions, bequests, revenues, and other assets to which the corporation is entitled and disburse funds as directed by the board of directors.
 The fiscal officer shall maintain or approve appropriate books of account and supporting records and shall prepare or approve and file all returns and related reports required by federal and state statutes and regulations and shall perform other duties as may be required by the board of directors or the president.
 However, notwithstanding the fact that the corporation has named a person to serve as its fiscal officer, the board of directors may contract with a third party to provide for part or all of the fiscal officer's responsibilities, subject to a vote of the board of directors.
-The board of directors of the bond or bonds shall be paid for by the corporation.
+The board of directors or bonds shall be paid for by the corporation or as directed by law, and the cost of the board or bonds shall be paid for by the corporation.